Missions

 The special offering on Good Shepherd Sunday has been designated for Lutheran Social Services of Illinois.
 Locally the In Touch Adult Day Center in Moline is part of the ministry of LSSI.

 There are a number of local outreach programs that our members support and participate in.
-These include Adopt-A-Highway and serving suppers at the Christian Care Rescue Mission in Rock Island, hunger drives, food pantry donations, and the annual CROP walk.
+These include Adopt-A-Highway, serving suppers at the Christian Care Rescue Mission in Rock Island and food pantry donations.